Editor's Note: This blog was previously published, we're re-sharing it today during the Holiday season.

-By Lyssa Sahadevan, Guest Blogger
+By Lyssa Sahadevan, First Grade Teacher, Guest Blogger

 Leveled reader sets are a “just right” way to help students gain important comprehension skills that include increasing vocabulary, developing fluency, determining importance, making real world connections, and retelling.
 Choosing leveled readers that support content area reading provides a synergistic effect.
 Students both gain knowledge to support the Common Core reading standards and practice reading comprehension strategies by reading texts that are on or slightly above their level.
 Continue reading for help with finding great leveled readers that are ideal for your next science and social studies guided reading lesson.